oyname/oyname.github.io/api/06_advanced/addon_ref.md

 - isolated
 - buildable
-- explicit
+- explicit in its dependencies
-- registerable
+- validated before initialization
-- reversible
+- reversible on shutdown

 If those properties are missing, the design has not been finished.